Expiry Date: Play It Safe When It Comes to These Foods

 3. Expiry Dates of Berries

 One reason it’s recommended that you freeze berries before they ripen is that a bacterium called Cyclospora grows on their surface when they begin to decompose.
-When infected by this type of bacteria, you experience very uncomfortable symptoms.
-These include nausea, a bloated stomach and abdominal cramps.

 4. Expiry Dates of Sausages and Lunch Meats

 Lunch meats contain chemicals that make them look fresh despite their age.